Coverack

-Coverack (Porthkovrek, meaning cove of the stream) is a coastal village and fishing port in Cornwall, England.
+Coverack (Porthkovrek, meaning cove of the stream) is a coastal village and fishing port in Cornwall, UK.
 It lies in the parish of St Keverne, on the east side of the Lizard peninsula about 9 mi south of Falmouth.

 Coverack has several hotels and a youth hostel.
 The area is a centre for watersports, particularly wind surfing, sailing and diving.
 The nearby rocks known as the Manacles have been the site of many shipwrecks and as a consequence are now a favourite diving destination.

 Geography

 Near the South West Coast Path is Poldowrian Garden which includes a prehistoric settlement discovered in 1965, dated by archaeologists at 5500 BC.
 Finds from the site are available for viewing.
 The roads to Coverack cross Goonhilly Downs (famous for the BT satellite earth station).

 "Coverack Cove and Dolor Point" SSSI (Site of Special Scientific Interest) is one of the most famous geological localities in Cornwall, providing an almost continuous section across a mantle-crust boundary.
 Other nearby SSSI are Coverack to Porthoustock and Kennack to Coverack.

 Coverack lies within the Cornwall Area of Outstanding Natural Beauty (AONB).